savio-sandesh/Machine_Learning/README.md

 # AIML_Application
-Projects Based on the application of Ai&amp;ML
+Projects Based on the application of Machine Learning.